Candle Care Tips: How to Burn a Candle Properly (The Ultimate Guide)

 How do you burn a candle properly?

-Trim the wick to ¼ inch, let wax melt to the edges on the first burn, keep away from drafts, and burn no longer than 4 hours.
+Trim the wick to ¼ inch, let wax melt to the edges on the first burn (2–4 hours), keep away from drafts, and burn no longer than 4 hours at a time.
+Extinguish with a snuffer or wick dip, not by blowing.

 Why is the first burn of a candle so important?